Autophagic vacuolar myopathy

 Autophagic vacuolar myopathy (AVM) consists of multiple rare genetic disorders with common histological and pathological features on muscle biopsy.
 The features highlighted are vacuolar membranes of the autophagic vacuoles having sarcolemmal characteristics and an excess of autophagic vacuoles.
-There are currently five types of AVM identified.
+There are five types of AVM identified as of 2019.
 The signs and symptoms become more severe over the course of the disease.
 It begins with an inability to pick up small objects and progresses to difficulty in walking.
 The age of onset varies from early childhood to late adulthood, affecting people of all ages.

-The disorders are caused by a mutation in different parts of the chromosome: Danon disease is caused by a mutation of the LAMP2 gene; XMEA is caused by mutations of the VMA21 gene.
+The disorders are caused by a mutation in different parts of the chromosome: Danon disease is caused by a mutation of the LAMP2 gene, and XMEA is caused by mutations of the VMA21 gene.
 These gene mutations slow down the fusion between autophagic vacuoles and lysosomes, leading to the accumulation of autophagic vacuoles.
 The result is the breakdown of muscle cells, which attributes to muscle weakness in patients with AVM.
-The mode of transmission is X-linked, with Danon Disease being X-linked dominant and XMEA being X-linked recessive.
+The mode of transmission is X-linked, with Danon disease being X-linked dominant and XMEA being X-linked recessive.
 Other types of AVM are less researched in terms of their mode of transmission, but it is known that these diseases are all gene-related.

 Diagnosis of AVM involves various types of genetic testing, alongside a thorough examination of the patient's history and symptoms.
-Treatment of the disease currently involves Enzyme Replacement Therapy and gene therapy is a possibility for the future, a solution which may cure the disease completely.
+Treatment of the disease currently involves enzyme replacement therapy and gene therapy is a possibility for the future, a solution which may cure the disease completely.

 Categories and causes

-There are five types of AVM: Danon disease, X-linked myopathy with excessive autophagy (XMEA), Pompe Disease, infantile AVM, and adult onset AVM with multiorgan involvement.
+There are five types of AVM: Danon disease, X-linked myopathy with excessive autophagy (XMEA), Pompe disease, infantile AVM, and adult-onset AVM with multiorgan involvement.

-Danon disease, XMEA and Pompe Disease are better researched in terms of the gene causing the disorder.
-XMEA is linked to mutations in the VMA21 gene at Xq28 while Danon disease and Pompe Disease are associated with LAMP2 gene located on the X chromosome and the GAA gene respectively.
-For infantile AVM and adult onset AVM with multiorgan involvement, the LAMP2 gene is unrelated to the two diseases, though the specific genes related are unknown.
+Danon disease, XMEA and Pompe disease are better researched in terms of the gene causing the disorder.
+XMEA is linked to mutations in the VMA21 gene at Xq28, while Danon disease and Pompe disease are associated with the LAMP2 gene located on the X chromosome and the GAA gene respectively.
+For infantile AVM and adult-onset AVM with multiorgan involvement, the LAMP2 gene is unrelated, and the specific genes related are unknown.

-The causes of the disease is different mutation occurring in the aforementioned genes.
-For Danon disease which is related to LAMP2, since the LAMP2 gene is responsible for the production of the LAMP-2 protein, which plays a role in the transport of cellular materials into the lysosome, mutations of the LAMP2 gene lead to little to no LAMP-2 protein production, impairing the transport of cellular materials into the lysosome.
+The cause of the diseases is mutation occurring in the aforementioned genes.
+With Danon disease, mutations of the LAMP2 gene lead to little to no LAMP-2 protein production, impairing the transport of cellular materials into the lysosomes.
 Without the LAMP-2 protein, fusion between autophagic vacuoles and lysosomes occurs much slower, leading to the accumulation of autophagic vacuoles.
 This accumulation leads to the breakdown of muscle cells, thereby causing the muscle weakness exhibited in Danon disease patients.